creatorfromhell/track-dev/Standards.md

 * Never assume a variable is an instance of a class.
 Always check using instanceof before using variables/methods.

 ##Last Modified
-The Trackr Code Quality Standards were last modified on February 25th, 2015.
+The Trackr Code Quality Standards were last modified on March 3rd, 2015.